ReptarBar/Community-SLA/README.md

 - Clear labels and on ramps for new contributors
 - At least yearly feedback from contributors with visible follow through

-If you fall below a level, drop down or update your claim.
-No one benefits from pretending.
+If you fall below a level, adjust your stated level or update your claim.
+Accuracy builds trust.

 ---

 ## Contributing to this standard

-This document is version 1.
-It will improve with real input.
+This is version 1.
+It should improve with real input and real use.

 You can contribute by:

 - Opening issues with concrete problems or edge cases
-- Proposing wording changes that keep it simple and honest
+- Proposing wording changes that keep it clear, direct, and practical
 - Sharing how you adopted or adapted it in your project

-Keep PRs focused and practical.
-No corporate fluff, no manifesto bloat.
+Keep pull requests focused and useful.
+Avoid jargon, marketing language, and manifesto-style bloat.

 ---

 ## License

-Text and documentation in this repo are licensed under **Creative Commons Attribution 4.0 International (CC BY 4.0)**.
+Text and documentation in this repository are licensed under **Creative Commons Attribution 4.0 International (CC BY 4.0)**.

 You may copy, adapt, and share this work, provided you give clear attribution to **Michael Ellis** and link back to this repository: